-Guests staying at certain Disney Resort Hotels can take advantage of a new on-demand “Minnie Van” service to travel point-to-point around the Walt Disney World Resort.
+Anyone visiting the Walt Disney World Resort or staying at any one of the Disney Resort Hotels can take advantage of the on-demand “Minnie Van” service to travel point-to-point around the Walt Disney World Resort.

-Disney Parks has collaborated with ride-share company Lyft to allow guests to book six seater minivans through the Lyft mobile app to take them to anywhere within Walt Disney World (but not off property).
+Disney Parks has collaborated with ride-share company Lyft to allow guests to book six seater minivans through the Lyft mobile app to take them to anywhere within the Walt Disney World Resort, to Orlando International Airport or to the Disney Cruise terminal at Port Canaveral.

-This means you can take a Minnie Van to the four main theme parks (Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios), Disney Springs, Blizzard Beach and Typhoon Lagoon and of course all the Disney resort hotels.
+This means you can take a Minnie Van to the four main theme parks (Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios), Disney Springs, Blizzard Beach and Typhoon Lagoon and of course all the Disney resort hotels and restaurants.

-However if you wish to travel to a mall, an offsite restaurant or somewhere like Universal Studios, you cannot use the Minnie Van service.
+However if you wish to travel to a mall, an offsite restaurant or somewhere like Universal Studios, you cannot use the Minnie Van service and will have to either drive or use an alternative taxi service.

 How The Minnie Van Service Works

-The distinctive “Minnie Mouse” polka dot themed Chevrolet Traverse vans are driven by uniformed Disney cast members and each also has two versatile forward or rear facing child seats/booster seats with or without backs.
+The distinctive “Minnie Mouse” red and white polka dot themed Chevrolet Traverse vans are driven by uniformed Disney cast members and seat six guests including up to two complimentary versatile forward or rear facing Graco 4Ever child seats/booster seats with or without backs.
 There are also similarly decorated vehicles for guests with special needs such as those requiring wheelchairs and ECVs that will not fit in the regular minivans.

-The service is available between 6:30 a.m. and 12:30 a.m. (subject to change) each day and there is a $20 flat fare for each journey.
+The service is available between 6:30 a.m. and 12:30 a.m. (subject to change) each day and the fare for each journey is based upon distance traveled.
 There is no charge for the child seats unlike some other services, tipping is not required and there is no “surge-pricing” like after the evening fireworks.

-Whilst Disney offers complimentary water taxi, monorail and Disney bus services around Walt Disney World, you can also pay for regular Uber, Lyft or other taxis if you want a more personal service.
+Whilst Disney World Transportation offers complimentary water taxi, monorail, bus services and ultimately the Skyliner gondolas around Walt Disney World, you can also pay for regular Uber, Lyft or other taxis if you want a more personal service.

-Whilst the Minnie Van service is about twice the cost of a normal Uber or Lyft ride, it does offer a number of advantages.
+Whilst the Minnie Van service is more expensive than a normal Uber or Lyft ride, it does offer a number of advantages.

 Using the Minnie Van service you typically can get closer to your destination as they can you drop you off at places other taxis are not allowed and in many cases a lot quicker.